Connect with others who understand.

 • Loss of appetite

-Amyloid can build up in the intestines as well.
-Your small intestine helps break down food and absorb its nutrients, and your large intestine absorbs water and gets rid of leftover waste.
-Intestinal amyloidosis symptoms can include:
+Amyloid can build up in the intestines, affecting both the small and large intestines.
+The small intestine helps digest food and absorb nutrients, while the large intestine absorbs water and eliminates waste.

 • Difficulty digesting food